Ozil wants to help unwanted Arsenal mascot by paying wages

 Ozil, who used the hashtag that read out “Justice for Gunnersaurus,” is one of Arsenal’s top-earning players — on more than $20 million a year.

-But the German has not played since March, with Arsenal unable to offload him while trying to make cuts due to the financial impact of the pandemic.
+But the German has not played since March, with Arsenal unable to offload him while trying to make cuts due to the financial impact of the pandemic — including 55 redundancies.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports